yulucy19/Thinkful-Project-2019/README.md

 Credit card segmentation and supermarket segmentation are unsupervised learning, clustering projects

+Wine, NLP and much more using supervised NLP and unsupervised topic modelding techniques

 Web scraping data for project analysis using Python Scrapy xpath expression